 Training these pups is another way in which you will be putting their intelligence to the test and keep them engaged.
 Just keep each session short, sweet, and interesting.

 You have probably seen Teacup Poodles with their adorable, neatly trimmed fur and want your own puppy to look just as cute.
 Since their fur is so thick, it can be styled in many different ways.
 Whether you take your pup to the groomer or not, these pups do need to be brushed at least three times a week.

-They do not shed a lot since their fur is hypoallergenic.
+They are a low shedding dog.
 Brushing helps remove dead hairs, keeps their coat looking healthy, and avoids it from getting tangled and knotted.